 Stacey’s background is in digital design and project management.
 She has worked on web applications for companies like Sanlam, digital magazines for organizations like Orlando Pirates (local soccer team) and everything in between.
 Stacey has always been passionate about helping “the least of these” and so becoming a part of The Life You Can Save's team has been significant in bringing together her passions for media and for loving people.
 Stacey is based in Cape Town, South Africa and is excited to be a part of changing the world for good.

 After earning a PhD in Social and Clinical Psychology from Clark University, Charlie became The Director of Behavioral Medicine for The California School of Professional Psychology, Fresno (CSPP-F) where he was a full-time professor for seven years.
-Before departing the world of academia, Charlie founded and directed the Anxiety and Stress Disorder Clinic, a treatment and teaching clinic for CSPP-F. Upon leaving CSPP-F, Charlie was recruited to The Men’s Wearhouse where he was head for human resources, stores, and marketing.
-Ultimately, he became President.
-In 2008, Charlie stepped down from this role to pursue a more socially oriented venture, but he has remained a consultant to the CEO and senior executives at Men’s Wearhouse since that time.
+Before departing the world of academia, Charlie founded and directed the Anxiety and Stress Disorder Clinic, a treatment and teaching clinic for CSPP-F. Upon leaving CSPP-F, Charlie was recruited to The Men’s Wearhouse where over time he became head of human resources, stores, and marketing and ultimately President.
+In 2008, Charlie made the difficult decision to step down in order to fulfill his long-standing desire to work directly on wealth inequality.

 "I often have the feeling that the life I am saving is my own, because helping to ameliorate suffering and saving lives among the world's poorest people through the work of great charities like those we recommend is such a rare privilege."